 Lord Vinayaka, Ganeshji, Ganapathi, Vinayakar is the darling of the masses.
 Lord Shiva is the feared one, Lord Vishnu is the Revered one, but Lord Ganesha is the Loved one.
 It is popularly known to bring people of all religions, caste, and creed together.

 Ganesh Chaturthi is marked by various cultural events, brotherhood, getting together for artis, pooja, numerous religious functions, and the general atmosphere is marked by grand festivities.
 Sweets, sweetmeat, delicious preparations, hurried and hectic kitchen activity is the hallmark of the 10 days.
-In various parts of he country, it is referred as – “Ganpati Basla” (in Marathi it means- One has seated the Lord at home).
+In various parts of the country, it is referred to as – “Ganpati Basla” (in Marathi it means- One has seated the Lord at home).

 Rituals of Ganesh Chaturthi

-On this auspicious day, devotees take ritual bath, wear new clothes and get ready to perform the Vinayaka Chaturthi puja.
+On this auspicious day, devotees take a ritual bath, wear new clothes and get ready to perform the Vinayaka Chaturthi puja.
 Then, the beautiful clay idol of Lord Ganesha is brought to the house and pandal with the face of the idol covered with a saffron cloth.
 After this, the idol is placed properly on the makhar in the houses and pandals.
 The idol is then beautified with fresh flower garlands and sandalwood paste.
 Before invoking Lord Ganesha, a Kalash i.e. the earthen or brass pot filled with holy water is established with the rice kept down the Kalash.
 This is called as Purna Kumbha Kalasha Sthapana.
-After this ritual, the holy ritual called as Pranapratishtha is done to invoke life into the idol of Lord Ganesha with the chanting of the consecrated mantras.
+After this ritual, the holy ritual called Pranapratishtha is done to invoke life into the idol of Lord Ganesha with the chanting of the consecrated mantras.
 This ritual is followed by another known as Shhodashopachara i.e. 16 ways of worship.

 All the favorites of Ganesha- Hibiscus, modak, laddoo, Dhruva, mooshak

 How to do Pooja of Lord Ganesha on Vinayaka Chaturthi.
 Hindu Rituals involve the Pancha/Five Upacharas/offerings.
 They are namely;